 Or what if one of the internal users - who usually would have access to these intellectual property files - has given in their notice and is leaving for another company in the next month?
 If this user would suddenly start downloading these files or sharing them with their personal Gmail account, you would want action to be taken immediately to stop this potential IP leak.

 Google DLP, however, does not have the capacity to be that discerning in its actions.
+To address this, you may need to integrate additional solutions that can comprehensively protect your organization’s sensitive data from both internal and external threats.

 How to Circumvent Google Workspace DLP Limitations